RATES BRANCH SOFTWARE -

 -

-When there is line going above and another
+When there is line going above and

-station at high-level track and station in low-level track.
+a station at high-level track and station in low-level track.

 In such cases, to provide connectivity, a zero distance route